patchew-project/xen/docs/hypervisor-guide/code-coverage.rst

 .. warning::

-  ARM doesn't currently boot when the final binary exceeds 2MB in size, and the coverage build tends to exceed this limit.
+  Arm doesn't currently boot when the final binary exceeds 2MB in size, and the coverage build tends to exceed this limit.